tanerijun/vitaneri-v3/README.md

    ```
 6. Delete the generated `## Table Of Contents` if you don't need TOC.
 7. The highest headers in your article should be `##`.
 Single `#` is reserved for the post title.

-## TODO

-Line highlight works only for md files.
-It's not working for mdx files.
-This require further investigation.